AmigaPorts/ACE/docs/programming/audio.md

 # Working with Audio in ACE

-ACE provides audio capabilities through two main subsystems: a basic audio manager and a more advanced ProTracker player (PTPlayer).
-This document explains how to use these systems in your ACE applications.

-## Audio System Overview

-ACE offers two audio subsystems:

-1. **PTPlayer Module** - Full-featured ProTracker replayer
+ACE provides audio capabilities through integrated PTPlayer by Frank Wille rewritten to C for better integration with ACE features.
+The basic capabilities are:

-   - Supports MOD music files (31-sample format)
+- MOD music playback (31-sample format)
-   - Handles prioritized sound effects playback
+- Handling prioritized sound effects playback
 - Offers channel management (reserving channels for music vs. effects)
-   - Controls volume at multiple levels
+- 64-step volume control
-   - **Recommended for most audio needs**

-## Using the PTPlayer Module (Recommended)

-The PTPlayer module provides more advanced features:
+- Custom callback for song end, e.g. for playlists or adaptative music

+You can also combine it with 3rd party audio mixers for squeezing out more out of the audio playback.

+> [!NOTE]
+> Using `ptplayerSetChannelsForPlayer()` will limit ptplayer channel management to only few channels, leaving others intact for e.g. audio mixer to use.

+## Amiga-Specific Considerations

+- PTPlayer must store music samples as well as sound effects in Amiga's CHIP memory.
+- PTPlayer sound effects should have an empty first word to prevent audio glitches after playback - `audio_conv` can ensure that for you
+- Amiga has 8-bit audio channels, totaling to 4 channels, two bound to left channel, two bound to the right one.
+- It's quite common to games to ignore the stereo separation and treat them all as mono, leaving to the user to ensure such playback.

-### Initialization and Configuration
+## Initialization and Configuration

+In your main or gamestate create function, do the following:

 ```c
 // Initialize (1 = PAL mode, 0 = NTSC)